tnmy44/gitlab-analytics/transform/snowflake-dbt/models/legacy/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% enddocs %}

-{% docs gitlab_dotcom_issues_xf %}

-Adds associated labels for issues when these exist.

-In order to achieve that we first join issues to the `label links` relation table, and then use that to join to the labels table.

-This transformation also masks title/description based on privacy of the project that it is on and the confidentiality setting on the issue.

-A CTE will find projects that don't have visibility set to public and then joined to the issues in order to build a CASE statement to mask the content.

-{% enddocs %}

 {% docs gitlab_dotcom_labels_xf %}

 Masks the label description based on privacy of the project that it is on.